 IF YOU RECEIVE AN EVICTION NOTICE

-If you live in Los Angeles County and have received an eviction notice (called an Unlawful Detainer—Summons and Complaint), you have five (5) business days to file your Answer with the court.
+If you receive an eviction notice (called an Unlawful Detainer—Summons and Complaint), you have ten (10) business days to file your Answer with the court.
+Day 1 starts the day after you are served the eviction notice.
+Do not count weekends and court holidays.

 To file your Answer, you can either: